greg-han/myplace/README.md

 It's called myplace and not your place because when you are in myPlace this place is your place!
 So when you are here, you will feel like this is "my" place (My as in you when you are considering this to be your own).
 You can customize your experience here and find what ti is that interests and drives you.

-# At the moment, you can use this as a tool to browse your kaggle datasets.
-Have a kaggle CSV?
-OR any csv at all?
-Message me and i'll add it to the program and make some kind of card with the metadata.

 # This is my personal project.
 It will be updated soon.
 I have ideas about how the profile system is going to work out but I don't want to add them yet.